Vivekgupta008/babynest_project/Setup.md

 ### iOS Issues
+- Try uninstalling any app in ios simulator and close the terminal and run all the commands again as mentioned here.

-- If the build fails, try:
+- If the issues still persist and build fails, try: sh cd ios pod install --verbose
-  sh
-  cd ios
-  pod install --verbose